-Unified communications (UC) should help your business save money, increase efficiency and create a better experience for customers and employees.
+Unified comms (UC) should help your business save money, increase efficiency and create a better experience for customers and employees.
 But these benefits are only possible if you consider these five factors during your consideration process:

 A unified comms platform offers telephony services – and more.
 As you consider potential products, make sure you investigate whether the platform also supports collaboration.
 Collaboration tools allow your team to work together on documents, files and applications, even when they are not in the same office.
 Choosing a system that supports communications and collaboration will increase your return on investment by improving productivity.